apache/rocketmq/docs/en/FAQ.md

 ### 2. How to reconsume message when consumption fails?

-1. Cluster consumption patternThe consumer business logic code returns Action.ReconsumerLater, NULL, or throws an exception, if a message failed to be consumed, it will retry for up to 16 times, after that, the message would be descarded.
+1. Cluster consumption pattern, The consumer business logic code returns Action.ReconsumerLater, NULL, or throws an exception, if a message failed to be consumed, it will retry for up to 16 times, after that, the message would be descarded.
 2. Broadcast consumption patternThe broadcaset consumption still ensures that a message is consumered at least once, but no resend option is provided.

 ### 3. How to query the failed message if there is a consumption failure?